Free Methodist Church USA "let there be light" with Dove-Flame Mark. Orange and Blue.

 Love People

-The following article, authored by Bishop Matthew Whitehead, beautifully reflects our call to Love People, the second of three points of our FMCUSA Mission.
+The following article, authored by Bishop Emeritus Matthew Whitehead, beautifully reflects our call to Love People, the second of three points of our FMCUSA Mission.

 When our daughters were small, they loved watching “Mr. Rogers’ Neighborhood.”
 Our youngest daughter, Melissa, said Mr. Rogers was one of her favorite people on earth.
 In fact, when the program was over, she’d kiss the TV because she loved him so much.
 Mr. Rogers’ love and respect for children was evident to most everyone who watched the program.